 BoC's management realized that the Branch Risk Registers offered quick solutions to risk events - like "improper behavior of branch staff" - which, if not managed early, could damage the image of the Bank and lead to client desertion.
 Also, the rigor of documenting and reviewing risks regularly created a culture of risk awareness and ownership of the risk events at the branch.

-The Branch Transaction Risk Reports tool guide is one of a four-part series, which also includes tool guides on Detailed Risk and Controls Assessment (DRACA), Credit Scoring and Portfolio Quality Analysis (PQA).
+The Branch Transactions Risk Reports tool guide is one of a four-part series including guides on Detailed Risk and Controls Assessment (DRACA), Credit Scoring, and Portfolio Quality Analysis (PQA).